vijaysrajan/Decision-trees_CART_sketch/docs/01_high_level_architecture.md

 │   }                                                │
 │ }                                                  │
-│ Note: Dual-Class uses 'negative' key directly from CSV    │ │       One-vs-All computes 'negative' from 'total' via a_not_b │ └────────────────┬───────────────────────────────────┘
+│ Note: Dual-Class uses 'negative' key directly from CSV    │ │       One-vs-All 'negative' contains sketch for feature presence of absence without target specification not via a_not_b │ └────────────────┬───────────────────────────────────┘
                  ↓
         [Tree Building]